 - “Six months in and the scale measures X pounds.”

 Sure, the obstacle is still there—changing our language doesn’t make these challenges go away.
 But they become facts we can deal with much more clearly.

 Another way to remove yourself from the obstacle and be objective?
 Imagine the obstacle happening to someone else.

-Picture yourself giving advice to a friend on what to do in that situation.
-Pretend it’s not happening to you.
-It’s exactly the kind of advice you’d need without personalizing it too much.
+Picture yourself giving advice to a friend on what to do in that situation and pretend it’s not happening to you.
+You’d never tell a friend, “You’re so broke, you have no money.”
+Instead, the advice you tell her is exactly the kind of advice you’d need without personalizing it too much.

 3. Focus on what you can change